CORPFIN 2504 - Options, Futures & Risk Management

 Late Assignment Submission

 Students are expected to submit their work by the due date to maintain a fair and equitable system.
 Extensions will generally only be given for medical or other serious reasons.
 All requests for extensions must be emailed to the lecturer in charge of the course before the due date.
 Each request will be assessed on its merits.
-A late assignment (without prior arrangement) will be penalised by a 10% mark reduction for each day, or part thereof, that it is late.
+A late assignment (without prior arrangement) will be penalised with a 10% mark reduction for each day, or part thereof, that it is late.

 Return of Assignments